onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-4/README.md

 When this PVC is created, it will dynamically create an Azure File-based Persistent Volume.

-Create the PVC by executing a command like this:
+Create the PVC by executing the command:
 <code>$ kubectl apply -f sdc-stage-libs-pvc.yaml</code>

 Inspect the PVC and wait until its status is <code>Bound</code>.
 For example here's what I see in my environment: